Aryetis/Mirrors-Edge-Catalyst-SpeedOMeter/README.md

 If you have no idea what this speech is all about, then don't worry, you're not concerned.

 # planned features for Updates 1.4v (release date ?
-You wish)
-* Fix "unHandledException crash" on exit and when trying to stop the FullScreen Method hack while ME:C has been shut off
+You wish !
+Compile it yourself please)
 * Serialization / automatic save and load of SpeedOMetter settings
 * Dynamic setting support for Windowed/Borderless method (allow users to tweak settings once the Windowed/Borderless SpeedOMeter is running)
 * Trying to hijack another IG variable to print a proper string instead of a simple Int
-* Add a "Launch Mirror's Edge : Catalyst" button to spare the user some effort
 * Allow the user to run "FullScreen Mode" hack even thought MEC isn't launched yet (sparing them a alt tab)
 * Add a font selector for windowed/borderless Method, and maybe even Fullscreen Mode (need further investigations)
 * Add global hotkey to turn off/on SpeedOMeter
 * Hack FPS graph do display speed too, could be useful to compare some routes for dashes and stuff

+* Fix "unHandledException crash" on exit and when trying to stop the FullScreen Method hack while ME:C has been shut off  (DONE)
+* Add a "Launch Mirror's Edge : Catalyst" button to spare the user some effort (DONE)

 # Updates 1.3v (Latest x86/x64 version)
 * Added Fullscreen Compatible Method with better performance